 Select your podcast hosting platform of choice to generate and manage your RSS feed.
 There are several options available, each with unique benefits.

 Presuming you’ve got your content all planned out, it’s time to record!
-Recording high quality audio is essential to get a professional sounding podcast.
-Start with a good microphone, like a Rode NT-USB or the popular Shure SM7B, to ensure audio clarity; and then make your choice of recording software.
+Recording high-quality audio is essential to get a professional-sounding podcast.
+Start with a good microphone, such as the Rode NT-USB or the popular Shure SM7B, to ensure audio clarity, and then choose your recording software.

-Some options for software include Adobe Audition, Audacity, or GarageBand (Apple.)
-Each offers a range of editing features for your sound; you can use noise reduction filters to remove background sounds; normalize volume levels for consistent overall sound; and even add intro and outro music to establish your brand identity.
+Some options for software include Adobe Audition, Audacity, or GarageBand (Apple).
+Each offers a range of editing features for your sound, allowing you to use noise reduction filters to remove background sounds, normalize volume levels for a consistent overall sound, and even add intro and outro music to establish your brand identity.

 Once your podcast is recorded and edited, it’s time to upload the audio file to your hosting platform.
 The standard format for podcast audio is MP3 with a sample rate of 44.1 kHz to ensure compatibility across all platforms.